tomatau/tomatao-blog/posts/hello-world.md

 # Hello, world!

 Today I have created a blog.
 This blog.
 Tomatao Blog.
 All of the source code for tomatao blog is available [on github](https://github.com/tomatau/tomatao-blog).
-This blog, tomatao blog, will strive to produce concise posts the share insights into software development by Thomas `tomatao` Hudspith-Tatham.
+This blog, tomatao blog, will strive to produce concise posts that share insights into software development by Thomas `tomatao` Hudspith-Tatham.

 ## Impressive